Axione is a global player in the digital sector with expertise in fibre optic and radio infrastructure in both rural and urban areas.

 Specific backhaul equipment is used to connect the outdoor operator networks to the indoor network.
 Depending on the building, the signal carried by the cables often needs to be regenerated: in this case, repeaters are installed.

-Different technologies can be used depending
+Different technologies can be used depending on the connectivity needs

 Active technology